TheBongoCats/Kolibri/README.md

 # Welcome to Kolibri Alternative User Interface

+Here you can find all information about new Kolibri front-ned created by the BongoCats team.

 ## Who we are?

-TheBongoCats - is a team of to young front-end developers who started their programming trip in Tezos Ukraine.
+BongoCats - a team of two young front-end developers who started their programming trip in Tezos Ukraine.
 Meet Alexandr Petrenko and Alexey Altyntsev.
-We are ambitious, flexible, curious and ready to solve any complex tasks.
+We are ambitious, flexible, curious and ready for new challenges

-## Our Project
+### What we have done?